 After initial completion of the calculations, make available a digital spreadsheet to enable students to refine their calculations.
 (However, inform students that they need not do the same calculations over and over; they should utilize the spreadsheet if they are still having difficulties.
 (Teacher tip: For ease, post the spreadsheet on Google Drive and share the folder with your students.
 Alternatively, use Moodle or other shared website.
 Or, have students access the spreadsheet on a computer in your classroom during class time or after school.)

-After completion of the rockets lesson, students begin the associated hands-on activity, Flying with Style.
+After completion of the rockets lesson, students begin the associated hands-on activity, Rocket Launch Time: Flying with Style.
 For the activity finale, student groups launch their rockets.
 Expect those with the best calculations and care in building their rockets to have the most success.
 Thus, remind students to be attentive in their calculations, as they impact their rocket performance.

 Before the Lesson Worksheet